LWHK/LWHK-Simplified-Chinese-Translation/README.md

 # EBWizardy-Simplified-Chinese-Translation
-A  Simplified Chinese Translation of wizardy
+A depositary for storing translations of MInecraft mods